danmofo/dmoffat-v3/src/pages/writing/2024/07/building-a-fitness-app-with-java-part-5.md

 ## Building screens

 We've already built the APIs that power these screens, so most of the coding we'll do will be writing the screen layouts and talking to our APIs.
+We'll try and get something minimal working first, and then work on improving it afterwards.

 ### Layout